hudora/pyJasper/README.markdown

     curl -X POST --form xpath=//lieferscheine/lieferschein
                  --form design=@reports/Lieferschein.jrxml
                  --form xmldata=@sample-xml/Lieferschein.xml
+                 --form sign_keyname={{ alias of the certificate in the KeyStore }} #optional --form sign_reason={{ reason to be send w/ certificate }} #optional --form callback={{ callback_URL }} #optional
                  http://localhost:8080/pyJasper/jasper.py > test.pdf

 test.pdf should now contain a rendered PDF document.
+If you provided sign_keyname and sign_reason AND your backend installation knows this keyname, you get a signed pdf.

+With parameter callback you tell the server to generate the pdf and send it to the given URL instead of immediate return.

 ### Python interface